Jerry Yellin: Spirit of '45 and The Iwo Jima Association of America

 In 2010, Yellin worked with actor Ernest Borgnine and U.S. Senators Daniel K. Inouye and Frank Lautenberg to get Congress to unanimously vote for Spirit of '45 Day, honoring the men and women of the WWII generation, which is observed during the second weekend in August and coinciding with the anniversary of the end of the war and Yellin's final combat flight.
 As the national spokesman for Spirit of '45, Yellin traveled the country, speaking in support of Spirit of '45 Day and veterans.
 He appeared with Scarlett Johansson, the grandniece of Phillip Schlamberg, to promote the Spirit of '45 mission.

 Yellin was a member of the Iwo Jima Association of America.
 In 2018, he was posthumously awarded The Major General Fred Haynes USMC Legacy Award to honor his "many years of service educating thousands on the Battle of Iwo Jima…ensuring future generations of Americans will remember the legacy of what happened on that small volcanic island known as Iwo Jima."

 Personal life

 Yellin married Helene Schulman in 1949 and the couple were together for 66 years.
 Helene Yellin died in 2015.
 They had four sons, David Yellin, Steven Yellin, Michael Yellin, and Robert Yellin, and six grandchildren.
 Three of the grandchildren live in Japan and three live in the United States.

 Yellin was an amateur golf champion in New Jersey and was on the United States golf team in the 1965 Maccabiah Games in Israel, winning a silver medal.
 In the 1960s and 1970s, while living in Florida with his family he was a well known tennis umpire.
 He was a chair umpire for World Championship Tennis matches played in Hollywood and Aventura, as well as at the WCT finals in Dallas.
-Jerry also was an umpire at the 1969 US Open (tennis).
+Jerry also was an umpire at the 1969 US Open.